Vukašin Marković: Return to Russia

 Marković finally fled to Austria with the help of the Communist Party of Yugoslavia, where he spent several months before reaching the Soviet Union.
 He escaped from a prison in Vienna with the help of the Committee for the Defense of Victims of the White Terror in the Balkans, led by Henri Barbusse.
 He arrived in Moscow on 6 September 1926 and was soon awarded the title of political emigrant, as well as Soviet citizenship.
 Physically and psychologically drained, he was instructed to take a long leave to rest and recuperate.

 Marković associated with the Old Bolsheviks and got a job at the "Sickle and Hammer" metallurgical plant in Moscow in 1931.
 He retired already in early 1932.
 He wrote occasionally, but his main activities were political.
 He wrote often to Joseph Stalin and other Soviet leaders, urging them to address bureaucratic irregularities and other problems in Soviet companies and society.
+In one discussion within a Yugoslav emigrant group, Marković had courage to publicly disagree with Stalin's assessment of the economic depression in the capitalist world, as his listeners stood petrified.
 He was also an instructor in the Comintern working with the Chinese Communist Party.

 In 1933, Marković's mental state deteriorated and he was sent to a mental hospital in Saratov.
 He returned to Moscow in 1936, from where he called on Yugoslav emigrants to aid in the Spanish Civil War on 14 March 1937.
 Several weeks later, his proclamation was printed by the Chicago-based Slobodna reč.

 Arrest and death

-Marković was arrested on 6 May 1937, but charges were not brought against him.
+As a target of the Great Purge, Marković was arrested on 6 May 1937, but charges were not brought against him.
 By the order of a Special Council of the NKVD, he was sent to mandatory treatment at the Kazan Psychiatric Hospital on 27 June 1937, diagnosed with paranoid schizophrenia.
 There, he was interred from 9 January 1938 to 8 January 1943, when he was transferred to another psychiatric hospital in Kazan.

 It is unknown whether he died that year in Kazan, or at a later date in Saratov, where a source claims he was interred in a psychiatric hospital for milder cases in 1944.